fastrgv/RufasCube/README.md

 ## RufasCube Game Introduction
 RufasCube is NOT another Rubic's Cube.
-It's a much simpler slider puzzle that is incrementally solvable.
+It's a much easier slider puzzle that is incrementally solvable.
 A 3x3x3 arrangement of cubelets with the center one missing allows sliding permutations.
 After a randomization, the goal is to restore the cube to its original configuration based on color and alphabetic hints.

 Dragging the cursor rotates the cube for a better view angle.

 Clicking the cursor on a cubelet adjacent to the empty space will slide it into that empty space.
 On laptops you may also hit (return) when the cursor is on the cubelet of choice to select and slide it.
-On MacBooks, a 2-finger tap on the touchpad does the job.
+On MacBooks, a 2-finger tap on the touchpad works too.

 Zooming can be done with a mousewheel, or a 2-finger drag on MacBooks.

 As indicated on screen, (h) will toggle a help screen.

 Works on Macs running OS-X and PCs running Windows or GNU/Linux.
-New linux binary now runs on many linux distros!
 Note that both 32 and 64 bit builds for Windows are delivered.